MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 If the app does not have the **windows.aboveLockScreen** extension, no secondary view is created and the app launches as if it’s running normally.
-Additionally, the app will not have access to an instance of LockApplicationHost, and therefore will not be able to determine if it's running in a regular context, or for a kiosk experience.
+Additionally, because the app will not have access to an instance of LockApplicationHost it won't be able to determine if it's running in a regular context, or for a kiosk experience.
+Not including the extension has benefits, such as being able to support [multiple monitors](#multiplemonitors)

 Regardless of whether your app uses the extension, be sure to secure its data.
 See the [guidelines for assigned access apps](https://docs.microsoft.com/windows/configuration/guidelines-for-assigned-access-app#secure-your-information) for more information.